criteo/consul-templaterb/README.md

 Here are the various functions you might use in your templates.

-For each function, mandatory arguments are specified at the begining while optional ones are marked with `[]`.
+For each function, mandatory arguments are specified at the beginning while optional ones are marked with `[]`.
 Most of them support the optional dc attribute to access data from another datacenter.
 If the `dc` attribute is not specified, the function will output data from the current datacenter.

-To ease template development, `consul-templaterb` supports HOT reload of templates, thus it is possible to develop the templates interactivelly.
-While developping, it is possible to use the switch `--hot-reload=keep`, thus the application will display a warning if the template is invalid and won't stop (`--hot-reload=die` is the default, thus if the hot-reloaded template has issue, the application will die).
+To ease template development, `consul-templaterb` supports HOT reload of templates, thus it is possible to develop the templates interactively.
+While developing, it is possible to use the switch `--hot-reload=keep`, thus the application will display a warning if the template is invalid and won't stop (`--hot-reload=die` is the default, thus if the hot-reloaded template has issue, the application will die).